Thank you for looking out for yourself and your loved ones!

 No, I’m not exaggerating.
 That’s actually a conservative estimate based on the the studies available.
 What you do from now on, even though you’ve already been given the cancer diagnosis, can really help you stay alive.

 Terrified?
 I was.
+I wrote about how different getting cancer is from any other illness.
 I call it Walking In The Valley Of The Shadow.
 It’s me talking about wrestling with God and death after getting my diagnosis.
 It’s still pretty terrifying, but I’m doing better than I was.
 I hope you do as well.